BestTimesToVisit.com Logo

 nature

 Escape the city bustle and ascend Nose Hill Park for a truly spectacular sunrise.
-As the sun paints the distant Rocky Mountains in hues of orange and pink, you'll feel a profound connection to the wild beauty that surrounds Calgary.
-Pack a thermos of coffee and a warm blanket for the ultimate serene morning.
+As the first rays of light paint the distant Rocky Mountains in hues of pink and gold, you'll feel a profound connection to the vast Alberta landscape.
+Pack a thermos of coffee and some pastries for a perfect, tranquil start to your day.

 Best time: Apr-Oct